penzboti/nixos/readme.md

 - hyprlock style -> flake that
 - cross platform configs in separate repo: nvim, ..
 - oh my posh theme -> i think you can apply it in conf.nix
+### side note
+these 'flake-that' things are made every nixos build. so then i can't edit them? or i can edit them just dont rebuild the system then push to github and THEN rebuild the system. that seems to be the most straightforward.
 ## with GNOME-TWEAKS
 - bibata cursors
 - thunar theme